.

 Political

-President Sirleaf paid a successful visit to India in September 2013 when the following four Agreements/Memorandum of Understandings (MOUs) were signed:
+President Sirleaf paid a successful State visit to India in September 2013 when the following four Agreements/Memorandum of Understandings (MOUs) were signed:

 i) Agreement on Establishment of Joint Commission between India and Liberia.